marco-rauseo/agentpass-protocol/README.md

 issued_at records the exact timestamp of token issuance in Unix time.
 Receiving systems should reject tokens with issued_at values in the future or more than sixty seconds in the past, preventing clock-skew attacks. expires_in defines the token lifetime in seconds.
 The standard AgentPass token lifetime is 600 seconds — ten minutes.
 The rationale for this duration is described in Section 4.2. jti is a globally unique identifier for this specific token instance.
 Receiving systems that cache used jti values can reject replay attacks — attempts to reuse a previously presented token — even within the validity window.
-No two AgentPass tokens share the same jti value. alg declares the cryptographic signing algorithm.
-AgentPass uses ES256 — ECDSA with P-256 curve and SHA-256 hash — the same standard used by Apple Pay, modern TLS certificates, and the majority of high-security authentication systems deployed at scale.
+No two AgentPass tokens share the same jti value.
+The signing algorithm declared in the header is ES256 — ECDSA with P-256 curve and SHA-256 hash — the same standard used by Apple Pay, modern TLS certificates, and the majority of high-security authentication systems deployed at scale.
 Verification is performed locally by the receiving system using the AgentPass public key.
 No network call is required.
 No central server is queried.
 Verification completes in under one millisecond.
 If the AgentPass Identity Provider is temporarily unavailable, previously issued tokens remain verifiable until their expiration — there is no single point of failure in the verification path.

 4.2 Short-lived Tokenization